PowerDNS/pdns/SECURITY.md

 Yes We Hack
 -----------
 Security issues can also be reported on [our YesWeHack page](https://yeswehack.com/programs/powerdns) and might fetch a bounty.
-Do note that only the PowerDNS software (PowerDNS Authoritative Server, the PowerDNS Recursor and dnsdist) is in scope for the HackerOne program, not our websites or other infrastructure.
+Do note that only the PowerDNS software (PowerDNS Authoritative Server, the PowerDNS Recursor and dnsdist) is in scope for the YesWeHack program, not our websites or other infrastructure.

 Disclosure Policy
 -----------------